Now includes ICD-10 instruction.

 For our online course refund policy, click here.

 Requirements: You will need a computer with Internet connection and email, and MS Word or Wordperfect software.
-A Macintosh computer will not work for this course.

 You will receive a password and log-in information via email within 3-5 business days of registering for this course.
 Course materials are included and will be mailed to you within 10 business days.
 You have 12 months to complete this course.
 You must make an 70 or higher as your final grade to successfully complete the course and receive a certificate of completion.